 Being flexible is something that every teacher will benefit from.
 This may be especially the case in secondary schools where you won’t see the same classes every day.
 Unlike primary school, where you become a custodian of one group of children, you will need to stay reactive and adapt to different personalities and classroom dynamics when learning to teach in secondary school.

 Effective teacher modelling helps to address misconceptions before they rise.
 So having the ability to demonstrate how things work or how a task should be done is key.
 Great teachers have to do more than just explain.
 If you can show your pupils the best approach, you can boost student progress while also reducing your workload outside of the classroom.
 Therefore, modelling is a must-have PGCE skill, and the more hands-on you are, the better.

 If this sounds like you, our PGCE M Post Graduate Certificate in Education 14+ course could be the perfect path for upskilling.
 Not only are we one of the largest providers of teacher education, but we also have very high employment rates for teaching graduates once they leave us.

 We also rank No.2 in the UK for Teaching Quality for Education Courses in The Times and Sunday Times Good University Guide 2021, and in the Top 50 UK Universities in The Guardian University League Tables 2021.
 Additionally, students have also voted us No.1 in the North West for Student Satisfaction for the past three years (Complete University Guide in 2021, 2020 and 2019), so there’s nowhere better to study than the University of Bolton.

-Our programme reopens again in January 2021, so enrol with us to upskill for a brighter future!
+Our PGCE programme reopens again in September 2021, so enrol with us to upskill for a brighter future!